Deplorable Word: Background

-The children are shocked by this account, but Jadis has no remorse or pity for all the ordinary people whom she killed; in her eyes, they existed only for her to use.
+The children are shocked by this account, but Jadis has no regrets or remorse.
 The past rulers of her race, who evidently had not always been evil, knew of the Deplorable Word's existence but not the word itself, and had vowed that none of them, nor their descendants, would seek to discover it.
 Jadis said she had “learned it in a secret place and paid a terrible price to learn it".

 Lewis did not say what the word was, or the price paid to learn it.

 Meaning

 The book was written in 1955 during the Cold War, ten years after the first atomic weapons were dropped on Hiroshima and Nagasaki, Japan, and three years after the hydrogen bomb was first detonated.
 Lewis does not explicitly link the Deplorable Word to any specific weapon of mass destruction, but he alludes to the power of humanity to destroy life.
 Near the end of the story Lewis has the lion Aslan say to the central characters from the Victorian era:

 Several writers have interpreted this warning as an allusion to atomic weapons.